zzzprojects/learn-orm/tutorials/net-core-3-x/ranges-and-indices.md

 }
 ```

-The following code shows the ranges that are open ended for the start, end, or both.
+The following code shows the ranges that are open-ended for the start, end, or both.

 ```csharp
 var allMonths = nameOfMonths[..];       // contains all names.